“No way!” Jacky exclaimed as soon as Joanne finished her recounts.

-Joanne nods, smiling at his expression.
+Joanne nodded, smiling at his expression.

-“Oh no, you’re not,” Joanne interferes.
+“Oh no, you’re not,” Joanne interfered.

 “I know that we don’t like Caitlin but let’s not make it harder for James ge.
 I mean…after seeing his expression that day, it’s too cruel to do it.”

-Jacky nods.
+Jacky nodded.
 “True.”

 “What have you guys been doing though?”